MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 manager: laurawi
 audience: Admin
 ms.topic: article
-ms.date: 10/19/2021
+ms.date: 02/15/2022
 ms.localizationpriority: Medium
 ---

 # What's new in Windows 10 Team 2020 updates

-Surface Hub benefits from periodic updates that bring new features and functionality to Surface Hub.
-Windows 10 Team 2020 Update and Windows 10 Team 2020 Update 2 bring major improvements to device deployment and manageability along with the latest Windows 10 features.
+Surface Hub benefits from periodic updates that deliver new features and functionality.
+Together, Windows 10 Team 2020 Update and Windows 10 Team 2020 Update 2 bring major improvements to device deployment and manageability along with the latest Windows 10 features.

 ## Windows 10 Team 2020 Update 2